 When doing work for a client like Mondo, Dark Hall Mansion, or Hero Complex Gallery how much input do they have in your designs?
 What’s the relationship like, in terms of their collaboration?

-Very little input if not at all, the guys at Mondo really trust their artists and I have, to this day, never had to change single thing on any of my pieces.
+Very little input if not at all, the guys at Mondo really trust their artists and I have, to this day, never had to change a single thing on any of my pieces.
 I am my own judge, I am very hard with myself and also, I’ve been doing this for 20 years, so…

 Between doing commissioned work and teaching, do you have time to work on illustrations for yourself?
 Projects without a deadline or a client waiting?

-Sadly, I don’t have the time for that anymore… but I’ve done that for many years and it finally paid off, so I’m not going to cry over this. 🙂
+Sadly, I don’t have the time for that anymore…but I’ve done that for many years and it finally paid off, so I’m not going to cry over this. 🙂

 Is there such a thing as a ‘typical’ work day for you?
 How do you balance your family life with teaching and your design work?

 I teach only 6 hours a week, so that’s not too much commitment.
-As for my family life, I have a wonderful and patient wife… But it’s not easy, for sure.
+As for my family life, I have a wonderful and patient wife…but it’s not easy, for sure.

 Your ‘Jaws’ poster for Mondo really exploded, even Steven Spielberg bought up a few prints.
 You took an interesting approach with that design, ignoring the shark altogether.
 How did you land on the image of the peaceful beach-goers?